dwbutler/logstash-logger/README.md

 }
 ```

 Some applications may need additional metadata.
-These metadata can be specific with the LogStashLogger as below.
+Metadata can be specified in the LogStashLogger.config.custom_fields hash.

 ```ruby
 LogStashLogger.config do |conf|